Looking for cool things to do in Lake Charles, Louisiana?

 If y’all (picking up the local lingo) want a real good insight into local Lake Charles life T’Boy’s Cajun Grill would be my number one recommendation here.
 The people watching was awesome, and I tried my first Po Boy, which are an absolute institution here in the south.
 Stuffed full of crab it was a hot, buttery sandwich on soft crusty bread alongside some alligator bites (interesting texture, but my life is ok without them) and crab dippers, with a huge Coca-Cola.

-If you’ve got some money to spend, this is where to do it.
+If you’ve got some money to spend, the L’Auberge Casino Resort is where to do it.
 Check out my room!

 L’Auberge Casino Resort has it’s own outdoor pool area, spa, three restaurants, awesome Ember Bar (I had maple bacon rashers to dip in sauce on happy hour!) and a huge casino, the biggest in Lake Charles.
 I mean I’m no gambler, but I was willing to flash 15 of my finest dollars in order to experience Lake Charles casino life as others do.